jrosiek/compose-reaper/README.md

 And that's all.
 You don't even have to explicitly shut down the docker compose project in your tests.
 The reaper will take care of it.

+## Configuration

+There is a few environment variables that can be passed to the reaper to override default values

+* `REAPER_PORT` - keep alive port (default: 2222)
+* `REAPER_CON_TIMEOUT` - how long in seconds should reaper wait for keep alive connection before reaping the project (default: 30)
+* `REAPER_REAP_DELAY` - delay in sesconds between entering reap mode and actual shutdown of the project (default: 60)